nuket/ffmake/docs/README.rst

   Windows, it defines a reserved stack size of 10 million bytes, for whatever reason, it puts weird settings in the projects, which aren't there by default.
 It just feels crufty.

+* None of these systems have an easy way of importing and generating premade build recipes. ffmake is shooting for enough parameter-injected design to make it easy to import and create dependencies on other ffmakefiles, with project generation become just another one-liner.

 How is ffmake different?
 ------------------------